Steph-Chong/scores/docs/paper.md

 ## Use in Academic Work

 In 2015, the Australian Bureau of Meteorology began developing a new verification system called Jive, which became operational in 2022.
 For a description of Jive see @loveday2024jive.
-The Jive verification metrics have been used to support several publications [@Griffiths:2017; @Foley:2020; @Taggart:2022d; @Taggart:2022b; @Taggart:2022c]. `scores` has arisen from the Jive verification system and was created to modularise the Jive verification functions and make them available as an open source package. `scores` also includes additional metrics that Jive does not contain.
+The Jive verification metrics have been used to support several publications [@Griffiths:2017; @Foley:2020; @Taggart:2022d; @Taggart:2022b; @Taggart:2022c].

+`scores` has arisen from the Jive verification system and provides Jive verification functions as a modular, open source package. `scores` also includes additional metrics that Jive does not contain.

 `scores` has been used to explore user-focused approaches to evaluating probabilistic and categorical forecasts [@Loveday2024ts].